harryroper96/probabilipy/README.md

 # ProbabiliPy

-ProbabiliPy is a Python library for analysing probability distributions.
+ProbabiliPy is a Python package for analysing probability distributions.

 Users can read data from .txt files to instances of the Gaussian, Binomial and Poisson distribution models.
 The package can be used to: